Winchester ’73 changed the course of Jimmy Stewart’s career.

 During the shooting contest, it’s a close call between Lin and Dutch for the rifle.
 But Lin proves the victor after shooting through the center of a stamp on a gold coin mid-toss.
 The Winchester is his.

 But Dutch doesn’t play fair.
 He ambushes Lin in his hotel room.
 Dutch and his men steal the Winchester, and bolt out of town.
 They head for Riker’s, a hotel far enough away from Dodge City for them to trade for more guns, and plan their upcoming robbery of a bank in Tascosa, Texas.
 But at Riker’s, Dutch loses the Winchester to trader Joe Lamont (John McIntire).

 Although we still don’t know why Lin originally sought revenge on Dutch, when Dutch steels the Winchester, it gives Lin more motivation to find him.
 Lin and High Spade are hot on Dutch’s trail, but barely miss him when they arrive at Riker’s.

 Lin and High Spade continue after Dutch, but are soon thwarted by a Native American tribe led by Young Bull (Rock Hudson.
 YES.
-You read that right, ROCK HUDSON), who scalped Joe Lamont for the Winchester, and is now in possession of the rifle.
+You read that right), who scalped Joe Lamont for the Winchester, and is now in possession of the rifle.

 Lin and the Calvary defeat Young Bull and his men, and a Calvary soldier (Tony Curtis) retrieves Lin’s Winchester from the battlefield.
-But as Lin and High Spade have already set out after Dutch Brown again, the Calvary gifts the Winchester to Steve and Lola, who are on their way to their new home.
+But Lin and High Spade have already set out after Dutch Brown again.
+The Calvary decides to gift the Winchester to Steve and Lola, who are on their way to their new home.

 A Mysterious Connection